 When our son was an infant, we started a bedtime routine right away that included a song.
 His dad has a special song that he sings when he puts him to bed.
 I have a song that I sing.
 Later on, these songs were coined “the mommy song” and “the daddy song” by our son.
 We continue to sing him the same songs every night even when he is resisting sleep.

-There are times when he interupts us while we are singing mulitple times.
-I always try to get through the whole song because sometimes it’s at the end of the song that he seems the most relaxed, even if it took way longer than expected to get through!
+There are times when he interupts us multiple times while we are singing.
+I always try to get through the whole song either way.
+Sometimes it’s at the end of the song that he seems the most relaxed.

 That being said, no one wants to spend 2 hours every night focusing on getting kids to sleep.
-If you have been at this process for what feels like forever, give yourself a break!
+If you have been at this forever, give yourself a break!
 Let them stay up late to watch movies with you.
 Let them catch fireflies at night past bedtime.

 Life is fluid and I hope these suggestions help you.
 But don’t be afraid to break the rules every once in a while.
 I promise your kids will be ok if they don’t get to bed on time a few nights in a row!